 2. Trigger for buffer update.

-The buffer is realized by Shared Objects and for the trigger we can use customer exit EXIT_SAPFP50M_002 (additional checks) which is used when data are changed via PA30 or function module HR_INFOTYPE_OPERATION.
+The buffer is realized by Shared Objects and for the trigger, we can use customer exit EXIT_SAPFP50M_002 (additional checks) which is used when data are changed via PA30 or function module HR_INFOTYPE_OPERATION.
 We can also use dynamic action or additional PAI module.
-Below are some details about this concept – for guide about Shared Objects search SDN or read topic page on help.sap.com.
+Below are some details about this concept – for the guide about Shared Objects search SDN or read topic page on help.sap.com.